 IPv6 packet may contain zero, one or more extension headers but these should be present in their recommended order:

-- Any extension header can appear at most once except Destination Header because Destination Header is present two times in above list itself.
+- Any extension header can appear at most once except Destination Header because Destination Header is present two times in the above list itself.

-- If Destination Header is present before Routing Header then it will be examined by all intermediate nodes specified in routing header.
+- If Destination Header is present before Routing Header then it will be examined by all intermediate nodes specified in the routing header.